What Data Entry Majors Need to Know

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Data Entry

-Some degrees associated with data entry may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with data entry require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to data entry have obtained the following education levels.

 |Education Level||Percentage of Workers|